 You will be assessed through a total of two 25-30 minute recitals and one 40-45 minute recital, all with accompanying commentaries.
-You will also relieve a mark for your presentation at the MA Conference in the Summer Term.
+You will also recieve a mark for your research presentation in the Summer Term.

 By the end of the course, you'll have a firm understanding of the core issues of technique and interpretation surrounding each period of standard keyboard repertoire, and you will be able to use this understanding to prepare thoughtful and sophisticated performances.
 You'll also be able to reflect critically on your performance decisions, and communicate your ideas about performance in writing and speech, skills that are highly valued in any sector.
 MA Music graduates go on to a diverse range of careers as performers and teachers, as well as administrative work and further study at both universities and conservatoires.